ajrominger/cv/index.md

 ## Mentoring Experience

-`2017-2018`
+`2018`
+__Research Experience for Undergraduates Mentor__, Santa Fe Institute.
+I mentored two undergraduate students in projects focusing on quantitative analysis and modeling of population dynamics and diversity, both ecological and economic.
+In the ecological case we worked with adapting random matrix theory for microbial communities.

+__High School Science Fair Mentor__, West Las Vegas High School.
+I am currently working with three students to develop an agent-based model, in the programming language NetLogo, of trout population dynamics in the Pecos River.
+I will also guide these students through collection of field data on trout movement and demography in the coming year.

+__Capstone Project Mentor__, Santa Fe Indian School.
+I worked with two students helping them learn and implement study design and data analysis for their capstone projects.
+One project focused on promoting access to women's healthcare on Reservations, and the other in fostering native language retention and adoption in urban indigenous populations.

+`2017-present`
-__Dissertation committee member__ for Isaac Overcast, City University of New York
+__Dissertation committee member__ for Isaac Overcast, City University of New York.
+I mentor Isaac in quantitative community ecology to help him build simulation models of community assembly in an evolutionary light.

+`2015-2016`
+__Undergraduate research mentor__ University of Hawaii Hilo.
+I mentored 4 undergraduate students in field techniques for collecting plant and arthropod abundance and plant-herbivore interaction data.

 `2013-2018`
-__Undergraduate research mentor__ for 8 undergraduate students, UC Berkeley. <br />
+__Undergraduate research mentor__ for 8 undergraduate students, University of California Berkeley. <br/>
-Topics include phylogenetics of Hawaiian arthropod lineages, soundscape ecology, and scientific computation, including student-lead creation of open source R packages.
+Topics included phylogenetics of Hawaiian arthropod lineages, soundscape ecology in birds, collection of field data on plants and arthropods, and scientific computation, including student-lead creation of open source R packages.

 ## Outreach